JackAndStephsWorkshop/Scrobble-Box/README.md

 # Scrobble-Box
-Code for a physical box with switches that toggles scrobbling to Last.fm
+This is the code for the Scrobble Box, which is a stand alone computing device with input switches and an e-ink display.
+It is purpose-built to scrobble (i.e. list music plays on last.fm) from two different radio sources, KXLU and GUSH Radio.